OrleansContrib/OrleansShardedStorage/README.md

 ```
 siloBuilder
-        .AddAzureShardedTableGrainStorage("LoadTestNumbersTableStorage1", opt => {
+        .AddAzureShardedGrainStorage("ShardedStorageX", opt => {
             opt.ConnectionStrings = grainStores;
         })

 ```

-Note: You can also use AddAzureShardedTableGrainStorageAsDefault
+(You can also use AddAzureShardedGrainStorageAsDefault)

-'LoadTestNumbersTableStorage1' is the same reference as used in the grain e.g.
+where 'ShardedStorageX' is the same reference as used in the grain e.g.

 ```